nonblocking/mashroom/packages/plugin-packages/mashroom-portal-remote-app-registry-k8s/README.md

 You can find an example remote app here: [Mashroom Demo Remote Portal App](https://github.com/nonblocking/mashroom-demo-remote-portal-app).

-This plugin also comes with an Admin UI extension (_/mashroom/admin/ext/remote-portal-apps-k8s_).
+This plugin also comes with an Admin UI extension (_/mashroom/admin/ext/remote-portal-apps-k8s_) that can be used to check all registered Apps.

 ## Usage